creativeArtie/ChainerJS/README.md

   * It comes functions to edit the element where the attribute is found.

 ##Project goals
 I have no idea when I will be around updating the script and unless I get pay to continue, I might not be able work on this project long-term.
-I hope funding for ChainerJS is possible since AngularJS is able secure money from Google...(I am not saying ChainerJS is better then AngularJS!)